-Police seek public’s help in identifying Bonner Springs bank robbery suspect
+Police arrest Bonner Springs bank robbery suspect at Harrah’s Casino

-BONNER SPRINGS, Kan. — Police are searching for a man they said robbed a Bonner Springs bank on Monday.
+BONNER SPRINGS, Kan. — Police say they arrested a man they believe robbed a Bonner Springs bank on Monday.

 Bonner Springs PD released photos taken from surveillance footage that show a suspect who entered the KCB Bank at 13010 Commercial Drive at 10:24 a.m. and gave the teller a note demanding money.
 The suspect fled the bank on foot with an undisclosed amount of cash.
 No weapon was shown.
 There were no injuries in the incident.